yanil3500/nebulous/README.md

 ### Instructions
-To advance the track 15 seconds tap the forward button.
-To back up 15 seconds tap the rewind button.
-To get back to the list of episodes just swipe down the player screen to return.
+Select the weather from the available options.
+Tap on 'Folder' icon at the top right to search for a new location or to view the weather from favorited locations.
 ### Authors
 [Elyanil Castro](https://github.com/yanil3500)